 The Jaguars advanced to the consolation championship after defeating Guaynabo GBA on Wednesday afternoon, 40-30.
 The Jaguars rallied from seven points down late in the game with help on defense from Jourdyn Rawlins and Dwayne Lynch.

 Harvey again led the team in scoring with 18 points, 11 coming in the fourth quarter.
 Joseph added 13 points and five steals.

-The Jaguars began Tuesday with their first loss of the tournament, a 52-40 loss to Marquette Park BEST (Chicago) in the International Sweet 16 round.
-Marquette Park BEST was the top-ranked team in the tournament, but the Jaguars still managed a 22-21 lead at halftime.
+The Jaguars began Tuesday with their first loss of the tournament, a 52-40 loss to Marquette Best (Chicago) in the International Sweet 16 round.
+Marquette Best was the top-ranked team in the tournament, but the Jaguars still managed a 22-21 lead at halftime.

-Marquette Park's Chase Adams, ranked the best middle school point guard prospect in the country by many outside services, led all scorers with 30 points.
+Marquette Best's Chase Adams ranked the best middle school point guard prospect in the country led all scorers with 30 points.

 Harvey led the Jaguars with nine points and six assists, followed by Joseph with eight points and four steals, George with two points and 11 rebounds, and Ky'Ode Walters with six points.